patreshubham94/CalculatorExercise/addition.md

   Then I see the "addition of two numbers with negative sign".

-## Scenario3: Addition of more than 2 numbers
+## Scenario: Addition of more than 2 numbers

   Given that the calculator is ON.